AbrahamArellano/amq-ha-shared-store-demo/README.md

 - Uninstaller script

 ## What are the scripts provided?
+#### Product deployer
+- product_installer_script.sh: deploy the AMQ 7 binary on the given location.
+It is a prerequisite before any other script is executed.
 #### Installer scripts
 The installer scripts allow you to deploy a master and a slave AMQ 7 HA.
 It can be done in the same host or in different hosts.
 - master_installer_script: install the master